rbrignall/rbrignall.github.io/index.md

 ### Github projects

-The games above are open source.
+Most of the games above are open source.
 You should [check out the list of repositories](https://github.com/rbrignall/) if you want to take a look.